Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/offerdecisioning/offer-decisioning-extension.md

 }
 ```

-AEP Offer Decisioning extension provides a convinient class for you to construct the Decision Scope.
+AEP Offer Decisioning extension provides a convenient class for you to construct the Decision Scope.

 {% tabs %}